heinohein/Arduino-Pro-mini-shield-with-NRF24L01-LCD-and-relays/readme-shield.txt

 This document describes a "shield" for a Arduino Pro mini, also supporting a NRF24L01(+), a LCD and single or double  relay brick.

+The shield is actually not a real shield, but a PCB containing all the nessary connectors and wiring to link a Arduino Pro mini, a LCD brick, a NRF24L01(+) brick, a relay brick, the external 5V powersupply, an extra LED and some input/output pins of the Arduino.
+The PCB support several flexible configuration features, which are desbribed hereafter.

 Of this shield 2 versions exist, one with the NRF24L01 in parallel with the LCD called "straight" and one with NRF24L01 pointing away from the LCD called "down".

 I use this "shield" with several Arduino project, also to befound on Github.
-Those projects contain sketch files and a reference to the PCB and documents here.
+Those projects contain sketch files and a reference to this PCB and documents here after.

 In the map Fritzing-schem-and-PCB the files Pro mini nrf24 lcd relais V1.11 straight and down can be found.
 The program Fritzing was used to draw these PCB's and the files are